gordonpn/internet-speedtests-visualized/README.md

 #### Use cases

-Data collection can be automated through Jenkins on a server of some sort.
+Data scraping can be automated through any cron-like environment on server of some sort.

 ## Roadmap / Todo
 - [x] Finish frontend